 In accordance with applicable laws, rules and regulations, our audit committee charter and pre-approval policies established by the audit committee require that the audit committee review in advance and pre-approve all audit and permitted non-audit fees for services provided to us by our independent registered public accounting firm.
-The services performed by, and the fees to be paid to, EFP Rotenberg, LLP in 2012 were approved by the audit committee, then consisting of Messrs.
-Lee and Cecin.
+The services performed by, and the fees to be paid to, Freed Maxick, CPAs, P.C. in 2014 were approved by the audit committee.
+The services performed by, and the fees to be paid to, EFP Rotenberg, LLP in 2013 and 2014 were approved by the audit committee.